Al-Ahli Arab Hospital explosion: Wounds suggesting a fragmentation or DIME bomb

 In October 2024, Forensic Architecture published another report that employed methods such as situated testimony, photogrammetry, and 3D reconstruction.
 The report utilized geolocated video evidence from survivors, including Dr. Ghassan Abu-Sittah and journalists, to create a digital model of the hospital and conduct a spatial analysis of the explosion's impact.
 Abu-Sittah, who was present in the hospital during the impact, provided firsthand accounts of the scene and the nature of the injuries he treated.
 He recalled that the wounds were clean, characterized by sharp cuts and amputations, suggesting the use of a fragmentation bomb.
-"You can tell the difference between an IED and a missile by looking at the wound," he noted.
+"You can tell the difference between an IED and a missile by looking at the wound," he said.
 "You can also distinguish between a fragmentation bomb and a regular bomb."
-Abu-Sittah further stated that most of the injuries he observed after the explosion were caused by munition fragments rather than burns, challenging the assertion made by Israeli military spokesperson Daniel Hagari that the explosion was caused by a Palestinian rocket that failed to ignite its propellant in the air but instead ignited on impact.
+Abu-Sittah further said that most of the injuries he observed after the explosion were caused by munition fragments rather than burns, challenging the assertion made by Israeli military spokesperson Daniel Hagari that the explosion was caused by a Palestinian rocket that failed to ignite its propellant in the air but instead ignited on impact.

 On November 17, 2024, Dr. Ang Swee Chai said that the wounds were consistent with dense inert metal explosives (DIME), a type of explosive known for causing high casualties within a small blast radius while doing minimal damage to surroundings.

 Iron Dome

 After the explosion, there was speculation on social media that Israel's Iron Dome air defense system could have played a role in causing the event.
-Der Spiegel relayed the analysis of weapons expert Fabian Hoffman, of the University of Oslo, who noted that the Iron Dome is not designed to intercept rockets during their ascent.
-Similarly, the Associated Press cited to the opinion of John Erath, senior policy director at the Center for Arms Control and an expert on missile defense, who also relayed that the Iron Dome is designed to intercept rockets during their downward path into Israeli territory—not while they are in an upward trajectory—though Erath conceded that it is not technically impossible for Iron Dome to destroy a rocket during its ascent.
-Retired US Army colonel David Shank, an expert in missiles, concurred with this view, telling the Associated Press that the air defense system is generally not engaged unless a rocket has a high probability of causing casualties or damage within Israel, and would not likely be used to destroy a rocket flying over Gaza.
+Der Spiegel relayed the analysis of weapons expert Fabian Hoffman, of the University of Oslo, who said that the Iron Dome is not designed to intercept rockets during their ascent.
+Similarly, the Associated Press (AP) cited to the opinion of John Erath, senior policy director at the Center for Arms Control and an expert on missile defense, who also relayed that the Iron Dome is designed to intercept rockets during their downward path into Israeli territory—not while they are in an upward trajectory—though Erath conceded that it is not technically impossible for Iron Dome to destroy a rocket during its ascent.
+Retired U.S. Army colonel David Shank, an expert in missiles, concurred with this view, telling the Associated Press (AP) that the air defense system is generally not engaged unless a rocket has a high probability of causing casualties or damage within Israel, and would not likely be used to destroy a rocket flying over Gaza.
 Experts consulted by CNN found no evidence that the Iron Dome intercepted the projectile that caused the explosion.